VanHackathon2017HueBR/presentation-builder/README.md

 Welcome to our awsome presentation creator!!

-Running the project locally:

-You need to have the following tools installed:
+To run the application locally you need to have the following tools installed:
 * Nodejs
 * NPM
 * Bower